lbechberger/LearningPsychologicalSpaces/README.md

 - `-s` or `--second_name`: Descriptive name for the second set of similarities (defaults to 'Second').

-### 2.2 Multidimensional Scaling
+### 2.3 Creating Similarity Spaces

-The folder `code/mds/similarity_spaces` contains various scripts for transforming the given data set from pairwise similarity ratings into a conceptual space and for analyzing the resulting space.
+The folder `code/mds/similarity_spaces` contains scripts for transforming the given data set from pairwise similarity ratings into a conceptual space.

-#### 2.2.1 Applying MDS
+#### 2.3.1 Applying MDS

 The script `mds.r` runs four different versions of multidimensional scaling based on the implementations in R. More specifically, it uses the Eigenvalue-based classical MDS ([cmdscale](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/cmdscale.html)), Kruskal's nonmetric MDS ([isoMDS](https://stat.ethz.ch/R-manual/R-devel/library/MASS/html/isoMDS.html)), and both metric and nonmetric SMACOF ([smacofSym](https://cran.r-project.org/web/packages/smacof/smacof.pdf#page.55)).
 For Kruskal's algorithm and for SMACOF, multiple random starts are used and the best result is kept.
 You can execute the script as follows from the project's root directory:
 ```
 Rscript code/mds/similarity_spaces/mds.r -d path/to/distance_matrix.csv -i path/to/item_names.csv -o path/to/output/directory
 ```
 Here, `distance_matrix.csv` is a CSV file which contains the matrix of pairwise dissimilarities and `item_names.csv` contains the item names (one name per row, same order as in the distance matrix).
-These two files have ideally been created by `pickle_to_csv.py`.
+These two files have ideally been created by `aggregate_similarities.py`.
 The resulting vectors are stored in the given output directory.
 All three of these arguments are mandatory.
-Moreover, a CSV file is created in the output directory, which stores bthe stress values (metric stress and three variants of nonmetric stress) for each of the generated spaces.
+Moreover, a CSV file is created in the output directory, which stores the stress values (metric stress and three variants of nonmetric stress) for each of the generated spaces.

 In order to specify which MDS algorithm to use, one must set exactly one of the following flags: `--classical`, `--Kruskal`, `--metric_SMACOF`, `--nonmetric_SMACOF`.